code-mm/code_library/documentation/api.md

 # API documentation

 ## Authentication -> /

 * login/
 Forwards to the Google oauth2 login screen.
 The login returns the cookies sessionId and csrftoken.
 For reading of the API only the sessionId cookie is required.
-For write access the csrftoken must be given in the header X-CSRFToken.
+For write access the csrftoken must also be given in the header X-CSRFToken.

 * logout/
 Removes the session from the Django authentication system.